 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-You might think this would be a great point in time for the brokers, lawyers, buyers, and sellers to take a collective sigh of relief.
+You might think this would be an excellent point for the brokers, lawyers, buyers, and sellers to take a collective sigh of relief.
 Can they pat themselves on the backs and look forward to a smooth closing?
 Alas, there is no rest for the weary in Manhattan real estate.
-With the finalization of the contract comes something lawyers and brokers deal with every day of their careers.
-But something, first-time buyers like Sally Streetwise may not yet be fully prepared for DEADLINES and the pitfalls of missing them.

 Some lawyers, bankers, and brokers push forward quickly, hoping to avoid deadline landmines.
 However, experienced practitioners will help buyers navigate deadlines to lessen their stress and protect their best interests.

 Let’s get acquainted with two of the most critical deadlines our buyer will encounter once she gets into contract: the board package submission deadline and the Loan Commitment Letter deadline (“Commitment Date“).